9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

     Processing chunks via a fold

-    We can adapt the fold-with-early-termination technique from [the section called \"Another way of looking at traversal\"](9-a-library-for-searching-the-file-system.org::*Another way of looking at traversal)
+    We can adapt the fold-with-early-termination technique from [the section called "Another way of looking at traversal"](9-a-library-for-searching-the-file-system.org::*Another way of looking at traversal)
     stream-based file processing.
 While this requires more work than the lazy I/O approach, it nicely avoids the above problems.
     ::::